-As a lessee, the Group has previously classified leases as operating or finance leases based on whether the lease transferred significantly all of the risks and rewards incidental to the ownership of the underlying asset.
-Under IFRS 16, the Group recognises right-of-use assets and lease liabilities for all leases on its balance sheet.
+The Group follows IFRS 16 with respect to its leases, whereby the Group recognises right-of-use assets and lease liabilities for all leases on its balance sheet.
 Each of the two US subsidiaries has an agreement for the lease of laboratory facilities to which IFRS 16 has been applied.